HowestX/howestx-docs/final.md

       "definition" : {
     ...

 This is the correct database.
-Now we can remove the record we want:
+Now we can remove the record we want

     > db.modulestore.remove({ "_id.course": "CAT1_W110"})